 We have bank lines of credit at variable interest rates.
 The general level of U.S. interest rates, LIBOR and EURIBOR affect interest expense.
-We use interest rate swaps to manage such risk.
+We have historically used interest rate swaps to manage such risk.
 The net amounts to be paid or received under interest rate swap agreements are accrued as interest rates change, and are recognized over the life of the swap agreements as an adjustment to interest expense from the underlying debt to which the swap is designated.
 The related amounts payable to, or receivable from, the contract counter-parties are included in accrued liabilities or accounts receivable.
+As of September 30, 2012, there were no outstanding interest rate derivative instruments.